Detailed Junior College Planning Timeline

 • Reach out for help as needed, take advantage of tutoring, and continue to build your relationship with your teachers.
 You will soon be asking these teacher for a letter of recommendation for your college applications.

-• CONTINUE UPDATING YOUR JOURNAL (CHRONICLING HIGH SCHOOL).
-Continue listing all extra-curricular activities, awards, and honors.
+• CONTINUE UPDATING YOUR JOURNAL (CHRONICLING 9TH-12TH GRADES).
+Continue listing all extra-curricular activities, awards, and honors each year including summers.
 Be specific about the details of each.
 Record your time commitment, list your responsibilities with active verbs, and give a reflection about what you learned.
+This will help with future applications.

 Fall / Winter:

 • TAKE THE PSAT/NMSQT IN OCTOBER.
-Sign up and take the PSAT/National Merit Scholarship Qualifier Test in October to potentially qualify as a National Merit Semi-Finalist.
-National Merit Semi-Finalists and commended are notified in September of their Senior year.
+Take the PSAT/National Merit Scholarship Qualifier Test in October to potentially qualify as a National Merit Semi-Finalist.
+National Merit Semi-Finalists and commended are notified in September of their senior year.
+Semi-Finalists go through an application process after September of their senior year to compete for Finalist status which often results in generous scholarship offers from public and sometimes private colleges and universities.

 • MEET WITH COLLEGE REPS.
 Plan for your opportunity to engage with Admissions Counselors representing your colleges of interest.
-You may do so during A.C. visits, College Fairs, or campus tours.
+You may do so during A.C. visits to HLS, College Fairs, or campus tours on the college/university of interest.
 Admission Counselors may track your engagement as demonstrated interest.
-Ask thoughtful and genuine questions, but be sure to check the school’s website FIRST for answers!
+Ask thoughtful and genuine questions, but be sure to check the school’s website FIRST for answers.

 • PLAN TO VISIT SCHOOLS.
 Make a specific plan to visit schools of interest in the spring or summer of your junior year.
 Visiting will help you decide where you want to apply.
 It may be most helpful to visit when the school is in session.
 This will help you to gain a better perspective of the student life, faculty, and staff.
-You may even get to watch classes.
+You may even have the opportunity to observe classes.
 Check the school’s website for “Junior Days” or campus visit information.
 Schedule an official tour and take specific notes on each visit (file in your College File).

 • CONSIDER SUMMER PLANS & APPLY IF NECESSARY!
-Consider applying for camps, summer programs, work opportunities, or volunteer services that require applications.
-These kinds of application are typically due in the winter and spring months.
+Consider applying for camps, summer programs (pre-college/internships etc.), work opportunities, or volunteer services that require applications.
+Some of these kinds of applications are due as early as the winter and spring months.

 Spring / Summer: